concordchat-legacy/concord-api/README.md

     - A Cassandra Database
     - A Redis Database

-    Please run `ekranoplan/database.py` to setup the cassandra database.
+    Please run `ekranoplan/database.py` to setup the
+    cassandra database or scylla(make sure to have the "ekranoplan" keyspace available).
     The redis database does not need any prior setup.

     If your cassandra host has a db bundle please set `safe=true` in your `.env` and add the bundle as `bundle.zip` in `ekranoplan/static`.